 2. Set up an online shop

-As soon as you’ve distributed your products, your focus should turn to marketing your brand.
-Marketing can happen in a multitude of ways — in fact, it’s usually best to use multiple strategies in order to have a better chance of reaching your ideal consumer.
+As soon as you’ve distributed your products, your focus should turn to marketing your brand so you can start selling.
+Marketing can happen in a multitude of ways — in fact, it’s usually best to use multiple strategies in order to have a better chance of reaching your target customers.

 However, to avoid biting off more than you can chew, stick to one or two marketing efforts at a time and perfect them before adding more channels.
 Here are a few suggestions on where you may want to start: